 Groundwater levels, and consequently groundwater storage conditions, in the Carmel Valley Alluvial Aquifer have maintained a relatively normal pattern in recent years, in contrast to the dramatic storage declines that were observed during the prolonged 1987-1991 drought period.
 The relatively stable storage in the Carmel Valley alluvial aquifer in recent years is attributable to a combination of periods of more favorable hydrologic conditions and the adoption of improved water management practices that have tended to preserve higher storage conditions in the aquifer.
-In WY 2017, Carmel Valley alluvial aquifer storage increased compared with recent years as this year was classified as "extremely wet."
+In WY 2018, Carmel Valley Alluvial Aquifer storage decreased compared with recent years as this year was classified as "below normal."